-- 1. The thesis presentation shall adhere to a format suggested by your faculty advisor. - Public defense: The thesis defense date and time must be announced a minimum of 7 days in advance to the CNCS, Oceanic Institute, and the OAA communities.
+- 1. The thesis presentation shall adhere to a format suggested by your faculty advisor. - 2.
+Public defense: The thesis defense date and time must be announced a minimum of 7 days in advance to the CNCS, Oceanic Institute, and the OAA communities.
 Thesis flyers are prepared by the student and due to MSMS PA no later than 10 days before the defense date.
+Student must include a 16:9 format version for digital presentation.
 MSMS PA will send you a flyer reminder with examples once PA has been notified about the defense.
 Announcements are posted by the MSMS/CNCS Administration.